 Despite all the skating glory, it’s actually Duhamel’s plant-based lifestyle that has her most fired up.

-On December 1, 2008 – yes, she remembers the exact date – a 23-year-old Duhamel suddenly ditched her junk and processed food ways for a whole food plant-based diet.
+On December 1, 2008 – yes, she remembers the exact date – a 23-year-old Duhamel suddenly ditched her junk and processed food habits for a whole food plant-based diet.
 It all started in an airport bookstore when a bestselling, catchy-titled book about veganism, “Skinny Bitch: A No-Nonsense, Tough-Love Guide for Savvy Girls Who Want To Stop Eating Crap and Start Looking Fabulous!” caught her eye.

 “I’ve achieved a lot in my sporting career and in my life.
 But deciding and dedicating myself to a plant-based lifestyle is the proudest decision I’ve ever made, the proudest achievement I have ever had.
 I think that it changed my life.
 It opened up so many doors and opportunities, it opened up so much in my life that I didn’t even know about,” she said.